 Lead is a highly toxic metal that has been commonly used in many household, industrial and automobile products, including paint, solder, batteries, brass, car radiators, bullets, pottery, etc.

 Lead can cause serious health problems, especially for infants, children and pregnant women.
 Too much lead in the body can cause damage to the brain, kidneys, nervous system and red blood cells.

 - Who is at Risk

-- Lead Resources and Information - Includes our comprehensive guide to lead poisoning prevention information, resources and technical assistance
+- Lead Resources and Information - Comprehensive lead poisoning prevention information, resources, and technical assistance

 - Lead Alerts and Recalls